 Western Michigan University takes great pride in the teaching and scholarship of its faculty.
 The University seeks to recognize and support outstanding individuals who are making substantial contributions in teaching and/or research for the benefit of its students and society.
-Through the generosity of private donors, the University has been able to establish a quasi-endowment to support named term-limited professorships, which will be awarded subject to the following terms and conditions.
+Through the generosity of private donors, the University has been able to establish a quasi-endowment to support presidential innovation professorships, which will be awarded subject to the following terms and conditions.

 Read the message from President Montgomery announcing the new professorships.